ahmedmo112/BabyPhotoshop-V2/README.md

 10- from side menu click on linker > Command line

-11- then at additional option add /FORCE:MULTIPLE (only if you are using additional dependencies that redefines variables and code defined in the framework).
+11- then at additional option add /FORCE:MULTIPLE (only if you are using additional include directories that redefines variables and code defined in the framework).

 12- click on Ok